Resources For Survivors During COVID-19

 - Using healthcare services, even if Medicaid-funded, will not impact your ability to apply for a green card.
 Learn more about Public Charge

-- In the Bronx, Brooklyn, or Staten Island, you can enroll in NYC CARE, which guarantees low or no cost services to New Yorkers who do not qualify for, or cannot afford, health insurance based on federal guidelines—regardless of your immigration status or ability to pay.
-Those eligible for health insurance will be directed to the City’s public choice healthy plan, MetroPlus.
+- All New Yorkers can enroll in NYC CARE, which guarantees low or no cost services to residents who do not qualify for, or cannot afford, health insurance based on federal guidelines—regardless of your immigration status or ability to pay.
+Those eligible for health insurance will be directed to the City’s public choice health plan, MetroPlus.
 Learn more by calling 1-646-NYC-CARE (1-646-692-2273) or visit www.nyccare.nyc.

 - In NYC, all active Medicaid cases will be extended.
 No case will be closed for failure to renew or failure to provide documentation.
 Any case that is closed for failure to renew or failure to provide documentation that had Medicaid coverage on or after March 18, 2020 will be re-opened with coverage restored to ensure no gap in coverage.
 Renewals will be extended for 12 months.